Movile/rapiddo-ios-style-guide/MPAY.md

 ### Registering and Dequeueing

-Rapiddo posesses abstracted versions of common cell methods for both `UITableViews` and `UICollectionViews`.
+We posesses abstracted versions of common cell methods for both `UITableViews` and `UICollectionViews`.

 To register a cell type, all you have to do is call the `register(_:)` method: